suuniqo/mc-daemon/README.md

 ## What is mc-daemon?

-`mc-daemon` is a highly extensible service designed to improve the experience of both you managing the server, and the players interacting with it help you manage your Minecraft server.
+`mc-daemon` is a highly extensible service designed to improve the experience of both administrators managing the server, and players interacting with it.

 It's features are organized in two main layers:
 - **Embedded Layer**: Automates routine tasks such as detecting server crashes and shutting down the server when it's empty for a while